Proven Techniques for Overcoming Worry: How to Stop the Noise

 Decide how much time you will dedicate to worrying and problem-solving.
 Typically 15-20 mins a day is plenty.

-During the day when a worry pops up into your mind, simply tell yourself “I’ll worry about that later” and move on.
+During the day, when a worry pops up, simply tell yourself, "I'll worry about that later," and move on.

-At first, you may find it difficult to brush aside your worries so easily but as you begin practicing and using the dedicated worry time, your mind will naturally begin to wait for the specified time to worry about the issue.
+At first, you may find it difficult to brush aside your worries so easily, but as you begin practicing and using the dedicated worry time, your mind will naturally start to wait for the specified time to worry about the issue.

 4. Use Notes if Needed

-If a particular worry keeps coming back and you feel it's something you need to address, write it down on a stickie note or use a note-taking app like Evernote so you can pull it up later during your scheduled worry time.
+If a particular worry keeps coming back and you feel it's something you need to address, write it down on a stickie note or use a note-taking app like Evernote to pull it up later during your scheduled worry time.

-If you have a specific worry that can't wait until the scheduled worry time you can use one of the other techniques below.
+You can use one of the other techniques below if you have a specific worry that can't wait until the scheduled worry time.

 6. Go Over Your Worries at the Specified Worry Time

-At your specified worry time, go over your worries one at a time coming up with an action plan for each.
+At your specified worry time, go over your worries one at a time and devise an action plan for each.
 We recommend doing this using a chart like the one below.

 Specific Worry